Citroën Jumpy: Engines

-Second generation (G9; 2006)
+Second generation (G9; 2007)

 The second generation offered increased cargo space and more body styles over the previous generation.
 It was launched in November 2006, with deliveries beginning in principal markets in January 2007.
 The Citroën is available in 90 bhp, 120 bhp and 136 bhp versions with the option of four diesel engines or one petrol engine.

 The Peugeot Expert II was launched in January 2007, with the addition of a people carrier model, the Tepee.
 The PSA/Fiat joint venture ended in March 2016.

 Facelift

 The model received a slight facelift in February 2012, which changed the grille and front bumper.
 From July 2013, Toyota began sales of a rebadged version called Toyota Proace.

+The Fiat Scudo was discontinued in Summer 2012.

 Engines

 Third generation (K0; 2016)

 At the 2016 Geneva Motor Show, Citroën, Peugeot and Toyota revealed their latest generation of their respective vans.
 With this new generation the vans became more contemporary, and the Citroën and Peugeot models gained new names for the passenger versions: Citroën SpaceTourer and Peugeot Traveller.
 Toyota partially retained the Proace name, calling their version Proace Verso.

 Commercial variants have been released in March 2016, under the Citroën Jumpy, Peugeot Expert and Toyota Proace names.

-In light of the PSA Group takeover of Opel/Vauxhall in March 2017, Renault gave formal notice of cessation of the agreement to be able to produce the then-current Opel/Vauxhall Vivaro derivative model, based on the Renault Trafic, under license.
 In 2019, Opel/Vauxhall switched to the PSA van platform for the Vivaro.

 The Fiat Scudo and Ulysse nameplates were revived in 2022 using the PSA van platform, replacing the also Renault Trafic-based Talento.

 In January 2022, Stellantis stopped marketing the internal combustion versions of its passenger vans in Europe (Switzerland and Balkan countries excepted).
 This decision is mainly motivated by a decision to reduce the average CO_{2} emissions of vehicles marketed by the company in Europe in accordance with the CAFE (Corporate Average Fuel Economy) regulations set up by the European Union.
 As a result, the SpaceTourer, Traveller and Zafira Life are now only offered in their 100% electric and hydrogen versions.
 Panel van models are not affected by this change, nor are Toyota-badged models, as the Japanese manufacturer is in line with the objectives of the CAFE regulations.